Skip to Content

 The bedrock outcrops are heavily encrusted with coralline algae, keel worms and brittlestars such as Ophiura albida, with clusters of sponges including cup-shaped axinellid sponges (Axinella infundifiliformis).
 On the slopes, there is a transition from smooth bedrock to fissured rock outcrops, boulder and cobble with feather stars (Leptometra celtica), dead man's fingers (Alcyonium digitatum) and robust hydroids (Tubularia spp.).
 The lower circalittoral zone of the Stanton Banks is characterised by smooth, silty bedrock dominated by extensive encrusting coralline red algae, numerous barnacles, brittlestars, small sponge crusts (including Hymedesmia paupertas), cup-shaped axinellid sponges (A. infundibuliformis) and massive sponges (Mycale lingua and Pachymatisma johnstonia).
 Starfish (such as Luidia ciliaris, Porania pulvillus, Crossaster papposus) and sea urchins (Echinus esculentus) are also common.

 Surrounding the Annex 1 rocky reef feature, the banks are fringed with stony reef comprising of boulders and cobbles, graduating into coarse and mixed sediments.
 Many of the cobbles are covered by encrusting sponges (including Hymedesmia paupertas), hydroids and bryozoans.
 Crabs (Cancer pagarus) and squat lobsters (Galatheoidea sp.) are also present.
 There have been reports of cold-water coral at the site, but currently JNCC has no direct evidence to support this.
-Further detail on the evidence for this SAC can be found in the Evidence section.
+Further detail on the evidence for this SAC can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this SAC can be found in the Standard Data Form.